zeeeeby/orpc-file-based-router/README.md

 generateRouter(routesDir, outputFile);
 ```

-2. Generated configuration is ready to use in router client:
+2. Generated router is ready to use in client:

 ```typescript
 // router.ts